 The aim of this project is to develop, implement, and evaluate innovative approaches to enhancing the skills of health professionals so they may work together synergistically along with patients, their families, carers and communities to deliver the highest quality of care.
 Ultimately, primary health care facilities will have access to regional expertise, interprofessional competencies training tools, and change management strategies.
 This project is expected to be of considerable significance to the future sustainable delivery of health care in all participating jurisdictions.
-Additional funding from Health Canada is pending in order to continue this good work and build a new team in Labrador City as well as add a new site in New Brunswick.
-During this second phase sites would be fully evaluated and the resultant template for change could be extended to more sites, thereby confirming the successful process for sustainable change.
+Additional funding has been received from Health Canada for the period of April 1, 2011-March 31, 2012 to continue this work.
+During the coming year four sites will be involved: the site in Antigonish, Nova Scotia will be supported and new sites implemented in Labrador City as well as an additional site added in New Brunswick.
+During this second phase sites will be fully evaluated to confirm the successful process for sustainable change.